georgemiler/net.teumert.wcf.mention/README.md

 * Auto-linking of @User mentions
 * #Hashtag auto-linking to search form
 * [Optional] Notification of mentioned user via notification system
+* [Optional] Tracking of mentions - Every user gets a profile page with all posts in which he has been mentioned.
+Can be made private (hidden from others).

 Thanks & Contributions: